-3. The Commission shall determine whether the proposed modification constitutes a Material Change in accordance with any applicable Standards and applying the procedure in regulation 12 mutatis mutandis.
+3. The Commission shall determine whether the proposed modification constitutes a Material Change applying the procedure in regulation 12 mutatis mutandis.

-4. If the Commission determines in accordance with paragraph 3 of this regulation that the proposed modification constitutes a Material Change:
+4. If the Commission determines in accordance with paragraph 3 that the proposed modification constitutes a Material Change:

 (a) it shall report its determination to the Council and recommend whether the Contractor should be required to undertake an Environmental Impact Assessment and revise the Environmental Plans, and / or any other part of the Plan of Work;